 Six chefs at Disney Springs were awarded the James Beard award - and you'll see why when you visit.
 Savor the flavor at Chef Art Smith's Homecomin' Florida Kitchen, or try cultural delights at Masaharu Morimoto's Morimoto Asia.
 You can also listen to the outside DJ at the entertainment stage across from World of Disney, or stroll through the shops for Disney merchandise and other brand-named favorites, including Zara, Sephora, and Basin.

 If you decide to visit Universal's CityWalk, you'll be delighted to find entertainment and fun.
-Enjoy dining at Hard Rock Cafe, NBC Sports Grill & Brew, Toothsome Chocolate Emporium & Savory Feast Kitchen.
+Enjoy dining at Hard Rock Cafe, NBC Sports Grill & Brew, or Toothsome Chocolate Emporium & Savory Feast Kitchen.
 All have their own flair from favorite bands and sports to delicious desserts and savory cuisine.
 For after-dinner drinks or desserts, stop by Voodoo Doughnut or Fat Tuesday.
-If you prefer to window shop, Universal Studios Store for your favorite park merchandise or test your family's game at Hollywood Drive-In Golf.
+If you prefer to window shop, Universal Studios Store has your favorite park merchandise!